Suneet Varma

 He did a fashion show themed on Kamasutra in July 2011.

 Early life and education

-His father was a textile consultant, and he was brought up in New Delhi, along with his sister Geetika Varma and brother Vineet Varma.
+His father was a textile consultant, and he was brought up in New Delhi.
 After his schooling he went to London to study sculpting, however after doing a foundation course in sculpting and painting, he switched to fashion and graduated from the London College of Fashion in costume history.